Skip to content

 Custom hooks (expert user)

-The experienced user might opt to specify personalized training hooks using the hooks parameter of the train() method.
-These hooks must extend the TrainHook class, whose __init__() method takes at least two arguments: each (integer) and trigger, that may be epoch or step, and define the frequency of the activation of the hook.
-A custom hook must implement the _hook(n) method, which is invoked when the hook is triggered by the each and trigger arguments and receives as an argument the number of current epoch or the current step, depending on the value of trigger.
+The experienced user might opt to specify personalized training hooks using the hooks parameter of the TabularTrainer.train() method.
+These hooks must extend the TrainHook class, whose __init__() method takes at least two arguments to define the frequency of the activation of the hook: an integer each, and a trigger, that may be 'epoch' or 'step'.
+A custom hook must implement the _hook(n) method, which is invoked when the hook is triggered by the each and trigger arguments and receives as an argument the number of current epoch or current step, depending on the value of trigger.

 A custom hook may also override the following methods: